Visible Collider Signals of Natural Quirks: Introduction

 Depending on the model these partner particles may be completely neutral under all SM gauge groups~\cite{Chacko:2005pe,Craig:2015pha,Cohen:2018mgv,Cheng:2018gvu} or they may carry SM electroweak charges~\cite{Burdman:2006tz,Cai:2008au}.
-The latter class of models is bounded by LEP searches to not have any electrically-charged states below about 100 GeV~\cite{Egana-Ugrinovic:2018roi}.
-In these scenarios the new SU(3) gauge coupling runs to higher values faster than the SM QCD coupling, leading to confinement scales on the order of a few GeV~\cite{Curtin:2015fna}.\footnote{Variations, like a spontaneous breaking of the new color group~\cite{Batell:2020qad}, can modify this typical result.} This confinement scale ensures that quirk bound states appear point-like compared to current collider tracking.
-However, as their dynamics, which differ significantly from the focus of most collider searches, are less-studied the current set of searches are not suited to discover electroweakly-charged quirks.
+The latter class of models is bounded by LEP searches to not have any electrically charged states below about 100 GeV~\cite{Egana-Ugrinovic:2018roi}.
+In these scenarios the new SU(3) gauge coupling runs to higher values faster than the SM QCD coupling, leading to confinement scales on the order of a few GeV~\cite{Curtin:2015fna}.\footnote{Variations, like a spontaneous breaking of the new color group~\cite{Batell:2020qad}, can modify this typical result.} This confinement scale ensures that quirk bound states appear point like compared to current collider tracking.
+However, as their dynamics, which differ significantly from the focus of most collider searches, are less-studied, the current set of searches are not suited to discover electroweakly charged quirks.

 The defining feature of a quirk model, the gap between the mass of the states charged under the confining group and the confinement scale, implies that glueballs make up the lightest states of the bound state spectrum~\cite{Teper:1998kw,Morningstar:1999rf,Lucini:2010nv,Athenodorou:2021qvs}.
 These works indicate that the lightest of these states have $J^{PC}$ quantum numbers of $0^{++}$, which means that it can mix with the SM Higgs and undergo long-lived decays to SM particles~\cite{Juknevich:2009gg}.
 In realizations of neutral naturalness this coupling arises (at minimum) from the top partners charged under the new color group.
 Consequently, several studies have considered how glueballs can be used to discover these frameworks~\cite{Craig:2015pha,Curtin:2015fna,Csaki:2015fba,Chacko:2015fbc}.